Om Arora

 Defence Protocol Translation Middleware MIL-STD-1553B and STANAG 4586 do not speak to each other.
 Neither do the Tejas Mk.1A and the Rustom-2.
 I am building the translation layer — open, software-defined, and protocol-agnostic.
 The architecture reduces N×(N−1) point-to-point complexity to 2N.
 No dependency on Western proprietary hardware.

-AI for Mathematics Olympiad The goal is formal proof and solutions — verified, symbolic reasoning at IMO level.
+AI for Mathematics Olympiad The goal is formal proof generation — verified, symbolic reasoning at IMO level.

 Quantitative Research Stochastic calculus applied to limit order book dynamics.
 Persistent homology as a lens on market microstructure.
 The constraint I hold: strategies must be mathematically rigorous before they are applied, even if they turn out to be successful.